 “In my experience, that is an extraordinary accomplishment.”

 “I had a friend once.
 My very best friend.
 We had known each other from the cradle, ’twould seem.
-My mother and I, and he and his mother, lived across the hall from each other above my father’s shop.
+My mother, brother, and I, and he and his mother, lived across the hall from each other above my father’s shop.
 My friend had even less of a future than I. My father outfitted us both as pages and sent us to a noble.
 We learned together.
 Studied together.
 We competed at everything.
 I would win one.
 He would win the other.
 We were equally matched.
 We grew and attained knighthood very early, as both of us were large for our size, and smart.
+We have even been taken for brothers.
 We fought together on the battlefield.
 We had saved each other’s lives again and again.”
 Grimme hesitated, then continued slowly, “Once, I carried him off the battlefield when he was injured so that he would not be slain in mercy.”

 She laid his hand on his arm, and he blinked at her, surprised.
 “You don’t have to tell me,” she said softly.
 “I can see that it is an unpleasant tale for you to tell.”